 If Jesus of Nazareth were to return to the earth today, would He recognize the religion that is using His name?
-Would He be shocked to find that people claiming to be His followers have been waging war against each other almost continually for the last 1,900 years—Catholic fighting Catholic, and Protestant fighting Protestant?
-That His professed followers believe doctrines totally contrary to what He taught, observing different days of worship, different customs and—most importantly—having a totally different concept of God and of His purpose than Jesus and the original Apostles did?
+Would He be shocked to find that people claiming to be His followers have been waging war against each other almost continually for the last 1,900 years—Catholic fighting Catholic and Protestant fighting Protestant?
+That His professed followers believe doctrines totally contrary to what He taught, observe different days of worship and different customs, and—most importantly—have a totally different concept of God and of His purpose than Jesus and the original Apostles did?

-“For fifty years after St. Paul’s life a curtain hangs over the church, through which we strive vainly to look; and when at last it rises, about 120ad with the writings of the earliest church-fathers, we find a church in many aspects very different from that in the days of St. Peter and St. Paul” (Story of the Christian Church, p.
+Most genuine religious scholars recognize that vast changes have overtaken professing Christianity—rendering it totally different from the Christianity of Jesus and the Apostles!
+As respected mainline Protestant scholar Jesse Lyman Hurlbut acknowledges, “For fifty years after St. Paul’s life a curtain hangs over the church, through which we strive vainly to look; and when at last it rises, about 120 A.D. with the writings of the earliest church-fathers, we find a church in many aspects very different from that in the days of St. Peter and St. Paul” (Hurlbut’s Story of the Christian Church, 1918, p.
 41).

-If the leaders, during this time which Hurlbut elsewhere called an “age of shadows,” were filled with and led by God’s Spirit, then why would the Church suddenly be “very different”?
-For the Bible tells us that Christ is “the same yesterday, today and forever” (Hebrews 13:8).
+If the leaders during this time, which Hurlbut called an “Age of Shadows” (p.
+41), were filled with and led by God’s Spirit, then why would the Church suddenly be “very different”?
+For the Bible tells us that Christ is “the same yesterday, today, and forever” (Hebrews 13:8).
 Yet the professing Christian church today is not even remotely the same as the one Jesus founded.

-Describing the time period after all the original Apostles and their successors had died out, Hurlbut writes:
+Describing the time period after all the original Apostles and their successors had died out, Hurlbut writes this: